jsarnowski96/WebOrganizer/README.md

 DB_URL = <atlas_cluster_url>
 ```

-You don't have to manually create collection in the database - they will be added automatically when the specific schema is run for the first time.
+You don't have to manually create collections in the database - they will be added automatically when the specific schema is run for the first time.

 ## Licence
 Web Organizer is being distributed under GPL-3.0 licence.<br />